 The selection at a modern cannabis dispensary can overwhelm even the most seasoned cannabis lover.
-After working behind the counter for many years I’ve compiled my favorite tricks to make sure that patients and recreational customers both walk out the door with the perfect strain for them.
+After working behind the counter for many years, I’ve compiled my favourite tricks to make sure that patients and recreational customers both walk out the door with the perfect strain.

 The Nose Knows